kristianmandrup/ember-konacha-rails/README.md

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'ember-konacha-rails'
+    gem 'ember-konacha-rails', github: 'kristianmandrup/ember-konacha-rails'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or (in the near future) install it yourself (from rubygems) as:

     $ gem install ember-konacha-rails